yufanana/ROStutorial/ROS_notes.md

 - The robot does not know its initial location.
 - Use 2D Pose Estimate in RViz to select the location and set the bearing.

-__Frame__
+### Frame__
-A frame is a reference that is used to localise objects/robots.
+A frame is a reference that is used to localise objects/robots. <br>
+Frame transformation is used to convert from one frame to another.

+Robot coordinate frame, world coordinate frame

 - Enable grid view in RViz by checking 'Grid'
 - Centre of the grid is the origin (0,0)